 In stroke play, if a golfer messes up early in the round, they are likely to stop playing their hardest whether they are in a competitive match or playing recreationally.

-The first round of stableford was inaugurally played in Penarth, Wales at Glamorganshire Golf Club in 1898.
+📢 Need To Know: The first round of Stableford was inaugurally played in Penarth, Wales at Glamorganshire Golf Club in 1898.
 Competitively, it was first tried out 34 years later in Wallasey, England at Wallasey Golf Club.

 This game type is common in the United Kingdom and is used for many tournaments and local competitions.

 A positive aspect of stableford is that it allows players and groups to play fast.
-Rather than finish the hole like in stroke play, if it’s not possible to score a point, the golfer does not have to finish the hole.
+Rather than finish the hole like in stroke play, if it’s not possible to score a point, the golfer does not have to finish a bad hole.

 Hitting seven strokes on a par 4 is quicker than hitting 12 from in the woods.